Transitioning from Active Duty to Reserves Or National Guard

 You have skills.
 You can make the finances work.
 You don’t have to live in fear.

-Now you should track down those Reserve & Guard members in your area (of any rank) and learn how they do it.
+Now, you should track down those Reserve & Guard members in your area (of any rank) and learn how they do it.

-Even if you’re still feeling challenged & fulfilled by active duty today, it’s worth learning about the alternatives now.
-Someday you’ll slam into a billet where you’re too overwhelmed (and too exhausted) to figure out your transition.
+Even if you’re still feeling challenged and fulfilled by active duty today, it’s worth learning about the alternatives now.
+Someday, you’ll slam into a billet where you’re too overwhelmed (and too exhausted) to figure out your transition.
 You’ll get the “unrefuseable offer” from the chain of command or your assignment officer.
 When (not if) that happens, you won’t have a lot of time to figure things out, and you may be too tired to tackle the research.

-Better yet: when you’re saving for financial independence, you’ll have choices.
+Better yet, when you’re saving for financial independence, you’ll have choices.

 The best time to save for financial independence was yesterday.
 The second-best time to save is today.